pdee/pdee/doc/commands-python-mode.rst

 Electric behavior is inhibited inside a string or comment or by universal prefix C-u.

-Switched by `py-electric-colon-active-p', default is nil See also `py-electric-colon-greedy-p'
+Switched by ‘py-electric-colon-active-p’, default is nil See also ‘py-electric-colon-greedy-p’

 py-electric-close
 -----------------
-Close completion buffer when it's sure, it's no longer needed, i.e. when inserting a space.
+Close completion buffer when it’s sure, it’s no longer needed, i.e. when inserting a space.

-Works around a bug in `choose-completion'.
+Works around a bug in ‘choose-completion’.

 py-electric-comment
 -------------------